 Alexine Tinne in The Hague

-The virus had caught them now, and after several more trips through Europe, they returned definitively to Africa in 1861.
+The virus had caught them now, and after several more trips through Europe, they returned indefinitely to Africa in 1861.
 This time, Alexine was set on exploring the Sudan.
 Up the Nile from Khartoum, the land became less a tourist destination, more an unknown territory with a potentially hostile environment.
 Several male explorers had treaded these regions, but never a Western woman.
 Speke and Grant were about to set out to find the source of the Nile, and Samuel Baker took his wife (bought on a slave market in Eastern Europe) on a similar course.

 The White Nile